-Let's turn ube (purple sweet potatoes) into ube halaya spread!
+Let's turn ube (purple yam) into ube halaya spread!
 Perfect for your morning toasts, pancakes/waffles, and a great filling for bread/pastries.

 Ube halaya is a Philippine bread/pastry spread with a naturally pretty purple color.
 It can be enjoyed as is as dessert, but I prefer to treat it as spread for my morning toasts, or as filling for my bread rolls.
 Ube halaya is my second most favorite Asian spread, right after srikaya (egg and coconut milk spread).

 Like srikaya, you can buy ube halaya at most Asian grocery stores.
 But making it at home means it will be free of preservatives, and I get to control the level of sweetness too.
 Plus, it is actually super easy to make your own batch of ube halaya.